-is a multidisciplinary artist working with the language of moving images.
+is an artist and performer working with the language of moving images.

 contact :: thomas.dexter(at)gmail.com